srezasm/course-notes/python-for-data-analysis/4-numpy-basics.md

 a2 = arch['a2']
 ```

-If the data compresses well, use the bellow function:
+If the data compresses well, use the below function:

 ```python
 np.savez_compressed('file_name.npz', a1=np.arange(10), a2=np.arange(10, 20))